• Skip to main content

 Fortunately, there are several well-known importers of Spanish specialty foods and gourmet items where you can purchase Spanish charcuterie.
 One of the most famous is Despaña Brand foods.
 Located in the Soho and Jackson Heights neighborhoods of New York City, Despaña has been importing Spanish specialty foods since 1971.
 Despaña began as a small retail chorizo factory located on Northern Boulevard in Queens and subsequently grew into one of the largest Spanish gourmet markets in New York.
 Their inventory is vast and includes everything from Spanish charcuterie to olive oils to exotic dried goods and Spanish wines.
 Their unique wine section includes specialty items — exotic sherries, brandies, vermouth, sparkling red and white wines and orujos.
 Orujo, a yellow brandy from northern Spain and Portugal, is used in queimada, a traditional Galician drink.
 Despaña prides itself on producing high quality authentic products; its traditional chorizo is one of their top sellers.
 The Fermin Iberico de Ballota is another popular choice.
 Despana’s traditional chrorizo is made in the USA, fully cooked & gluten free, according to the package on their website.
 Whether or not it contains nitrates is not indicated, an important consideration as discussed in our previous post on cured meats.
 Despaña’s website is easy to navigate & place online orders.
 They also have contact information on their website, to assist with orders & any questions.
 For more information, visit despanabrandfoods.com.

-Filed Under: Events, News Tagged With: charcuterie, Travel
+Filed Under: Events, News Tagged With: Travel tips

 Home